 8. Maida Vale Studios – Maida Vale, London.

-If you’re a fan of BBC radio, you’ll no doubt have heard of Maida Vale studios.
+If you’re a fan of BBC radio, you’ll no doubt have heard of Maida Vale.
 This recording studio in London is home to the ever-popular Radio 1 Live Lounge and a wide range of BBC radio recordings too.
-The 7 studios are home incredible equipment, such as the Studer D950 digital desk and the classic analogue SSJ 9000J.
-Despite having hosted a wide array of artists, from The Beatles to Adele, the studio is set to close by 2022 at the latest.
-The BBC has announced a new East London studio which will they believe will the standard for studios in London.
+The 7 spaces are home incredible equipment, such as the Studer D950 digital desk and the classic analogue SSJ 9000J.
+Despite having hosted a wide array of artists, from The Beatles to Adele, it is set to close by 2022 at the latest.
+The BBC has announced a new East London venue which will they believe will the standard for music spaces in London.